 1) Atomo Diagnostics Limited (Australia)

 Atomo, with an early investment from GCC and the Global Health Investment Fund, created an innovative casing for rapid diagnostic blood tests.
 Originally developed for HIV diagnosis, the user-friendly devices enable home testing and testing in medical facilities without highly-trained healthcare workers.
 They will be deployed under a partnership with a French diagnostics company, NG Biotech, to detect COVID-19.
-Results from a drop of blood indicates within 15 minutes indicate whether a person is infected or been in contact with the virus.
+Results from a drop of blood can indicate within 15 minutes whether a person is infected or has been in contact with the virus.

 The company will produce millions of the all-in-one, easy-to-use devices for professional and self-testing.

 2) KA Imaging (Waterloo, Canada)

 KA Imaging’s Reveal X-ray imager, created with an early investment from GCC, is an affordable, portable, low-dose, high-resolution device designed with tuberculosis, pneumonia, COPD, and lung cancer diagnoses in mind.
 Late-stage discussions with hospitals in different countries are underway on clinical trials to determine the efficacy of the imager in COVID-19 diagnosis.

 WelTel integrates virtual care and patient engagement, connecting remote outpatients with the healthcare system between clinical visits via their mobile phones.
 Public health agencies are using it to monitor and support COVID-19 cases and contacts in-home quarantine.
 Patients respond to automated text messages sent via the Internet-based app; WelTel collects message data, using natural language processing and predictive algorithms, to inform healthcare providers and public health officials to prioritize patient issues.